Gregori Chad Petree

 Gregori Chad Petree (born Shawnee, Oklahoma) is a musician who is best known as co-lead vocalist and guitarist of American new wave/indie/rock band Shiny Toy Guns.
 He also contributes music for production libraries such as Killer Tracks.

 Bands

-Chad's previous bands included: Paradigm, Cloud2Ground, R.R.D.S., Dangerous Insects, and the 90's pop group PC Quest.
+Chad's previous bands included: Slyder, Paradigm, Cloud2Ground, R.R.D.S., Dangerous Insects, and the 90's pop group PC Quest.

 PC Quest (1990-1992)

 Chad participated in this band with his brother, Stephen Petree.